Why Aren't I in Florida Yet?

 Did other dreams need to happen first?

-Woman looking out over ocean water photo by John @johnerfurt on Unsplash.
+A woman looks out at the ocean, photo by John @johnerfurt on Unsplash.

-My adult daughter sat cross-legged in her childhood bedroom, surrounded by a pile of books and three bags; one for donations, one for keeping, and one for trash.
-She had moved out several years earlier, but like me, when I moved out of my parents, plenty of stuff was still left behind.
+My adult daughter sat cross-legged in her childhood bedroom, surrounded by a pile of books and three bags: one for donations, one for keeping, and one for trash.
+She had moved out several years earlier, but like me, when I moved out of my parents, plenty of stuff stayed behind.

-After living contentedly in her own place for some time, she, like many Americans, was ready to become a first-time homeowner.
+After living contentedly on her own, she, like many Americans, was ready to become a first-time homeowner.

 The timing couldn't have been more brutal.